-A common misconception is that colleges only accept students who fit a certain profile.
+A common misconception is that colleges only accept certain types of students.
 Similarly, some students convince themselves that individual colleges prefer students with very particular skill sets.

 In reality, colleges seek to build diverse and interesting classes.